num-codex/num-knoten/README.md

 This project generates its own (self-signed) certificate for the nginx to use.
 This certificate is needed to enable https for the nginx and encrypt the communication.
 For productive deployment, the certificate should be subsituted with an own trusted certificate.
 To do this, follow these steps:

-1. Exchange the `cert.pem` and `key.pem` files in the `node-rev-proxy` direcotry for your own (Ensure that the file names stay the same)
+1. Exchange the `cert.pem` and `key.pem` files in the `node-rev-proxy` directory for your own (Ensure that the file names stay the same)
 2. Execute the `$ sh reset-nginx.sh`

 ### Add Additional Users